-The consensus these days seems to be that getting a college degree is a smart financial move.
-A 2019 College Board report found that for full-time workers, having a bachelor’s degree increased median earnings by 61% compared to having only a high school degree.
-And for adults ages 25 to 54, it cut the chances of being unemployed by over 35%.
+Studies continue to show that getting a college degree is a smart financial move.
+For example, a 2019 College Board report found that for full-time workers, having a bachelor’s degree increased median earnings by 56% compared to having only a high school degree.
+And for adults ages 25 to 64, it cut the chances of being unemployed by over 45%.

 If you’re an adult without a college degree, these statistics can sound like a depressing reminder of what you’ve missed out on.
 But there’s another way to see them: as an opportunity.